-The architecture design process is a problem solving process.
-The critical first step in solving a problem is to clearly define that problem.
+The architecture design process is a problem-solving process.
+The critical first step in solving a problem is to define that problem clearly.
 This may sound simple and conceptually speaking, it is.
 However, every architectural problem is complicated by a number of variables.
-These variables include the characteristics of the client, the users, the physical constraints, and the budget.
+These variables include the client’s characteristics, users, physical constraints, and budget.
 It is complicated even further by legal and governing constraints.
 These are all variables that make each architectural problem a unique challenge for the designer.

-BC&A will work as a team with the client to address real identified problems, not merely implementing someone else’s design solutions.
+BCA will work as a team with the client to address real identified problems, not merely implement someone else’s design solutions.

 BCA takes a leadership role in the solicitation of bids by preparing the Advertisement for Bids and then contacting potential prime bidders to obtain interest.

 BCA will conduct the Bid Opening and then analyze the bids including, if necessary, queries or interviews of apparent low bidders to ascertain understanding of scope and/or to ascertain compliance with bidding requirements.
 BCA will then prepare a written statement of findings to the client.